anushadatar/conflict/docs/Tin-and-Solder.md

 ## Leaded Solder
 ### Chemical and Thermal Properties
 In the past lead-based solder was industry standard  for plumbing and electrical application but greater understanding of the risk associated with lead product has caused this type of solder to be phased out.
 Lead-based solder has been prohibited joints for plumbing systems since the 1980s (Posch).
 In 2006, the European Union has functionally prohibited lead-based solder in consumer electronics
 The most common forms of lead based soler are 60-40 and 50-50 tin-lead mixtures ("Solder").
 60-40 is closed to the eutectic composition of tin-lead meaning the substance has a low melting point.
 The narrow range in which it melts and solidifies makes it well suited for electrical work.
 50-50 tin-lead solder is able to melt and freeze over a larger range of temperatures.
-It freezes around 220 degrees celsius and solidifies at 183 degrees.
+It freezes around 220 °C and solidifies at 183 degrees.
 This means the mixture is workable for a longer period of time which makes it useful from plumbing applications.

-The phase diagram indicates that at ~63% tin and ~37% lead composition the mixture freezes and melts at the 183 degrees celsius.
-This type of solder used in electrical application melts beginning at 183 and is fully liquid at 191.
+The phase diagram indicates that at ~63% tin and ~37% lead composition the mixture freezes and melts at the 183 °C.  This type of solder used in electrical application melts beginning at 183 and is fully liquid at 191.
 When the liquid solder is cooling and crosses the eutectic point two solids are formed (a Pb solid and a Sn solid).

 ![Tin-Lead phase](images/phase_snpb.png) (FCT)